lkoenigs-2025/Module-1/README.md

 A little about myself... uploaded to github

-HW and QUiz was uploaded
+HW and Quiz was uploaded